gaelrenoux/tranzactio/README.md

 ### Providing the Database

-The resulting ZIO requires a `Database` as an environment, that will be provided through a `ZLayer`.
+The `Database` methods return a ZIO instance which requires a `Database` as an environment.
+This module is provided as usual through a `ZLayer`.

-The `Database` object lets you construct a `ZLayer` which requires a `javax.sql.DataSource`.
-Your connection pool implementation (like HikariCP) should provide a `DataSource` representation.
+The most common way to construct a `Database` is using a `javax.sql.DataSource`, which your connection pool implementation (like HikariCP) should provide.
 Alternatively (e.g. in a test environment), you can create a `DataSource` manually.

-Do you have a use case where you can't get a DataSource?
-Notify me by creating an issue!
+There layer to build a `Database` from a `javax.sql.DataSource` is on the `Database` object.
+Here's an example for Doobie.
 Again, the code for Anorm is identical, except it has a different import: `io.github.gaelrenoux.tranzactio.anorm._` instead of `io.github.gaelrenoux.tranzactio.doobie._`.

 ```scala